daniel-buchanan/decaf-orm/README.md

    });
    ```

-> **Note:** this documentation assumes a certain level of knowledge of dependency injection, specifically the default
+> **Note:** this documentation assumes a certain level of knowledge of dependency injection, specifically about the default
 > provider included with .Net from version 5 onwards.
-> Specifically, it is assumed that you know how to either create or configure the dependency injection for either:
+> It is assumed that you know how to either create or configure the dependency injection for either:
 > a) A WebAPI project
 > b) A console application using bare metal `IServiceCollection` and `IServiceProvider`